-It is important you focus on the impact of any Christmas contact arrangements that are made on your children.
-This is the approach the court will take and many family lawyers will encourage their client to consider this first and foremost when making arrangements for their children.
+It is important you focus on the impact of any contact arrangements that are made on your children during the festive period.
+This is the approach the Court will adopt and many family lawyers will encourage their client to consider this first and foremost when making arrangements for their children.

 It is not fair to expect the children to be the decision makers by asking who they would prefer to spend their Christmas holidays with.
-You may think asking them is the fairest way, but it places them under unnecessary pressure and should not be done.
+You may think asking them is the fairest way but it places them under unnecessary pressure.

 Time is an important factor during Christmas and can be a catalyst for arguments if not respected.
 Ensure you turn up on time so the children move from one parent to the other without having to wait around.
 Try to agree well in advance who should be responsible for drop-off and collection.